Bible prophecy is God’s revelation to us about future events.

 Since the fall in the Garden of Eden, man has declared his independence from God and demanded his own way.
 You can see a clear pattern throughout the historical accounts in the Bible of man rejecting God’s way and attempting to create his own reality (see Jeremiah 2:9-13).
 This pattern of lawlessness, injustice, and increase of wickedness dominates our society today and throughout history was found in civilizations in the process of decline.
 It is a pattern evident in nations that rejected God’s Word as ultimate authority in their lives, rejected the only Lawgiver and Judge (James 4:12), and is a pattern prevailing in many Americans today.

 Some have rejected God’s laws concerning celebrating His feasts, for example, saying it is meaningless in light of the end of the Old Testament sacrificial system and the destruction of the Second Temple in A.D.
-70. For these and many others, they choose to practice the 10 planks of communism rather than the 10 Commandments.
-This too, is a sign of His soon return!
+70. For these and many others, they seem more inclined to practice the 10 planks of communism rather than the 10 Commandments.

 And because iniquity shall abound, the love of many shall wax cold. – Matthew 24:12